Natural Materials Around my Home

 Hardwood Floors & Countertops

 All of the above also applies to our lovely oiled oak floor.
 It is made of layered solid wood boards with combed surface to give it an uneven texture.
 The difference between varnished and oiled wood in this case is really to our advantage.
 Any damage can be easily repaired by filling with wood filler and re-oiling it.
-In fact, I'll be refinishing and re-oiling our solid wood counter tops very soon.
-Keep an eye out for this upcoming project.

 Wood is one of the most versatile materials.
-It is
+It is:

 aesthetically pleasing